IBM Support

 The configuration options below help minimize the chances of encountering StaleConnectionExceptions by helping to ensure that your WebSphere Application Server maintains control of database connections, specifically, the only one closing them, rather than other components in your network:

-3. Set the Reap Timer to a value less than the Unused Timeout.
+3. Set the data source connection pool's Reap Timer to a value less than the Unused Timeout.
 The reap time is how often, in seconds, a pool maintenance thread is run to check if an Unused Timeout has occurred.
 The smaller the value, the more often the check occurs and the more accurate the Unused Timer becomes.
 However, the Reap Time interval also affects performance.
 Smaller intervals mean that the pool maintenance thread runs more often and can degrade performance.

-4. Set the datasource Purge Policy to entire pool.
+4. Set the data source connection pool's Purge Policy to entire pool.
 This option determines if you will mark only the offending connection as stale, should a fatal error occur (FailingConnectionOnly), or if all other connections waiting in the free pool should be flushed as a result as well (EntirePool).
 The best assumption is usually that if one is bad, they all are, and flush the free pool.
 This way, subsequent connection request will always get a new connection.
 Note that configuring the purge policy for FailingConnectionOnly will cause the WebSphere connection manager code to go into connection pre-test mode should a fatal error be encountered on a free pool connection.

 For more information about StaleConnectionExceptions, including an example of how recovery can be coded into your application, see the IBM Technote Demystifying the WebSphere StaleConnectionException